Accepting and declining Awards

 Instructions on what to put in a thank you letter and artistic biography are in this document; How to write a thank you letter (PDF 86 KB)

-Step three: accept your scholarship
+Step three: accept your award

 Please read the Fine Arts and Music Scholarship Terms and Conditions